plone/training/docs/plone-deployment/intro.md

 Or, it may be a virtual machine created for testing on your own desk or laptop.

-Our goal is that these deployments be *repeatable*.
+The goal is that these deployments are _repeatable_.
-If we run the automated deployment multiple times against multiple cloud servers, we should get the same results.
+If you run the automated deployment multiple times against multiple cloud servers, you should get the same results.

-If we run the automated deployment against a virtual machine on our laptop, we should be able to test it as if it was a matching cloud server.
+If you run the automated deployment against a virtual machine on your laptop, you should be able to test it as if it was a matching cloud server.

-The tools we use for this purpose reflect the opinions of our community, but they are not the only way of deploying Plone in production.
+The tools to use for this purpose reflect the opinions of the Plone community, but they are not the only way of deploying Plone in production.

-In this training we will focus on a simple setup that could be scaled to fit a big Plone installation, if needed.
+In this training we will focus on a basic setup that could be scaled to fit a big Plone installation, if needed.

 ## Training Choices